Ashwini mudra

 Benefits Of Ashwini Mudra

-This posture is very different and it may be that initially you hesitate to do it or you may find it strange, but with regular practice, all diseases of the anus (such as hemorrhoids, haemorrhoids, etc.) are correct.
-Go and the power of the body also increases.
+Mudra is very different and initially you might hesitate to do it or find it strange, but with regular practice all the diseases of the anus (like piles, hemorrhoids, etc.) are cured and body strength also increases.

-• Regular practice of Ashwini mudra brings a lot of energy, agility, and strength to the seeker of any age.
-Increases immunity and also Improves quality of life.
+• Regular practice of Ashwini Mudra gives a lot of energy, agility and strength to the practitioner of any age.
+Immunity increases and the quality of life also improves.

-• This is anti-gravity practice, it increases the energy running the body.
-All the organs get strength, the strength of the body increases, the impotence goes away, and the manpower starts increasing.
+• This is an anti-gravity exercise, it increases the energy that drives the body.
+All the organs get strength, body strength increases, impotence goes away and masculine power starts increasing.

-• This mudra helps to cure old piles, piles too.
+• This mudra also helps in curing chronic piles, hemorrhoids.

-• Additionally, this mudra assists in removing negative emotions like anger, sorrow, or fear.
+• Additionally, this mudra helps in releasing negative emotions like anger, sadness or fear.

-• Reproduction of both men and women, all serious and common problems related to bladder like dreaming, thinning of semen, premature ejaculation, loosening of the penis, excessive sexual desire, persecution, irregular sexual dysfunction of women, vaginal loosening, impotence, sterility, etc. Does.
+• It removes all the serious and common problems related to reproduction, bladder of both male and female like nocturnal emission, thinning of semen, premature ejaculation, looseness of penis, excessive sexual desire, harassment, irregular sexual disease of women, looseness of vagina, impotence, infertility etc.

-• It is believed that Kundalini is also awakened by this pose.
+• It is believed that Kundalini is also awakened by this mudra.

 • Ashwini mudra helps yogis to maintain celibacy.